Guest Visitor Policies

 - Having a guest is a privilege, not a right.
 Whitworth University reserves the right to immediately remove any guest from campus.

-- Anyone visiting a student in their room is considered a "guest" of the student host that's being visited.
-As a "host," students are responsible for their guests' compliance with the Community Behavioral Standards and all Whitworth policies outlined in the Student Handbook whether or not the host is present in any situation where concern arises.
+- Anyone visiting a student in their room is considered a "guest" of the student host who's being visited.
+As a "host," students are responsible for their guests' compliance with the Community Behavioral Standards and all Whitworth policies outlined in the Student Handbook, whether or not the host is present in any situation where concern arises.
 This includes individual bedrooms, suites, apartments, houses and common areas within the residence halls.
 Additionally, students who have been found to frequent living areas will be presumed to be "guests" of the resident(s).

 - Examples of guests can be any of the following, but not limited to: family members, students from other residence halls or living off campus, friends living off campus not associated with Whitworth University, "friends of friends" who accompany a guest into a residence hall, regardless of the relationship to the hosting student.

 - Visitors to any residence hall must be escorted by a current resident of that hall while they are visiting, whether inside the room or in a common area.
 Visitors who are found to be without an escort may be required to leave the building and/or campus.